 The Group maintains appropriate insurance cover; the insured values and type of cover are comprehensively reviewed on a periodic basis.
 Additionally, the Company has written operational, accounting and employment policies in place.

-A summary of the principal risks and uncertainties facing the Group, as well as mitigating actions, are set out on pages 8 and 14 of the Group’s 2017 Annual Report.
+A summary of the principal risks and uncertainties facing the Group, as well as mitigating actions, are detailed in the Group’s 2018 Annual Report.

 5. Maintain the Board as a well-functioning, balanced team led by the Chair